Gold IRA Rollover Guide: Moving to Precious Metals from A 401k

 In a 401(k) account, your plan sponsor/employer decides what retirement funds the account owner is allowed to invest in and typically provides only a limited number of mutual funds from a few different categories.

 In addition, there’s a guaranteed investment contract (GIC) or money market account designed for conservative investors who don’t want to take on market risk.

 Even plans that allow for more flexibility with the 401(k) and offer a so-called “brokerage window” that will enable you to trade stocks and bonds within your 401(k) account.

 If you have assets within a workplace 401(k), you may or may not be able to do a 401(k) to gold IRA rollover, depending on your circumstances.

 Generally, 401(k) accounts are eligible for IRA rollovers to an IRA.

-But if you are still employed by the company, your plan sponsor may not allow you to take an in-service withdrawal.
+But if the company still employs you, your plan sponsor may not allow you to take an in-service withdrawal.

-Some company retirement plans will allow you a hardship withdrawal if you meet hardship criteria under your plan’s rules, but not allow you to withdraw funds for the purposes of doing a 401(k) to gold IRA rollover.
+Some company retirement plans will allow you a hardship withdrawal if you meet hardship criteria under your plan’s rules but not allow you to withdraw funds to do a 401(k) to gold IRA rollover.

-This is true unless you are age 59 1/2 or older or age 55 and have left your employer.
+This condition is true unless you are 59 1/2 or older or 55 and have left your employer.

 Plans vary, so check with your employer.